-Corporate Boards of Directors always have complicated decisions to make.
-However, those decisions become incredibly more complex when the company has entered a “zone of insolvency” and is considering bankruptcy.
-Generally, Boards of Directors owe a fiduciary duty to the company’s shareholders.
-That means that they must make decisions for the company based on a duty of care, a duty of loyalty and a duty of good faith to the shareholders.
-In other words, the board of directors must act like reasonably prudent people would and make decisions based on the best interests of the company.
+Generally, the board of directors owes a fiduciary duty to the company’s shareholders.
+That means they must make decisions for the company based on a duty of care, a duty of loyalty, and a duty of good faith to the shareholders.
+In other words, the board of directors must act like reasonably prudent people would.
+It must make decisions based on the best interests of the company.

-Once a company has entered the zone of insolvency, the Board of Directors continues to owe a fiduciary duty to the company’s shareholders but, now, it also owes a fiduciary duty to its creditors.
-Sometimes this can create a conflict of interest for the Board of Directors since a decision may be in the best interest of the creditors but not of the shareholders.
-In some states, Boards of Directors primary fiduciary duty shifts to the creditors once a company is in the zone of insolvency.
-In other states, the fiduciary duty does not shift to creditors until a company is officially insolvent.
-In the remaining states, Boards of Directors are not required to make creditors interests a priority over shareholder interests but that are required to protect the rights of creditors.
-In these complicated situations it is important for Boards of Directors to seek legal advice to avoid future legal problems.
+In some states, the primary fiduciary duty shifts to the creditors once a company is in the zone of insolvency.
+In other states, the fiduciary duty doesn’t shift to creditors until a company reaches actual insolvency.
+In the remaining states, the boards of directors do not have to focus on creditor interests over shareholder interests, but they do have to protect the rights of creditors.
+In these difficult situations, boards of directors need to seek legal advice to avoid future legal problems.

-A company is not required to seek the advice of creditors nor inform them of the company’s financial troubles even if the Board of Directors owes the creditors a fiduciary duty.
-Likewise, it is important for Boards of Directors to focus on their fiduciary duties to all shareholders and to all creditors when answering individual questions about the company’s financial health.
+A company does not have to seek the advice of creditors or tell them of the company’s financial troubles.
+This is true even if the board of directors owes the creditors a fiduciary duty.
+Likewise, boards of directors must focus on their fiduciary duties to all shareholders and creditors when answering questions about the company’s financial health.